MSc Sports Biomechanics Degree

 2:1 honours degree (or international equivalent) in a related discipline e.g. a sport or health related subject or mechanical engineering.

-If you are an international student, you will also need an English Language Qualification i.e. IELTS 7.0 (with 7 in every component), TOEFL Score 600 or other equivalent recognised language qualification.
+If you are an international student, you will also need an English Language Qualification i.e. IELTS 6.5 overall (with a minimum score of 6.5 in each component), TOEFL iBT 90 (with a minimum score of Listening 21, Reading 22, Speaking 23 and Writing 24) or other equivalent recognised language qualification.

 5. Course Fees